Welcome to the page dedicated to developers and professional industry representatives.

-Welcome to the site dedicated to Developers and professional Industry representatives.
-This page allows you access to design guidance, stormwater protection tips, upcoming BMP Trainings, and other topics likely to be of highest interest to you.
-Please find information in hotlinks to the left.
+This page allows you access to design guidance manuals and worksheets, construction site BMP field guide and construction site handbook, other stormwater protection tips, upcoming BMP Trainings, and other topics likely to be of highest interest to you.
+Please find documents and further information in hotlinks below.

 Construction stormwater discharge permits, for all projects grading or disturbing 1 acre or more, may be obtained through the Nevada Division of Environmental Protection HERE. *Be aware of the permit terms (July 1-June 30 annually).
 As part of the process, an online Notice of Intent (NOI) form begins the permit process, an online Notice of Change is available for changes to owners or operators, and an online Notice of Termination (NOT) must be filed (*after revegetation or other stabilization requirements are met).
 For more SWPPP support, construction inspection checklists and performance standards, consult with the Truckee Meadows Construction Site Handbook.
 To identify whether receiving waters near a project site are designated "impaired" on the NV 303(d) list for a SWPPP, visit the Watershed Map Server.